To avoid common pitfalls and optimise your chances of success, ask these 5 key questions before commencing the 482 TSS sponsorship process.

 The timing and specificity of Labour Market Testing are such that employers applications under the 482 TSS program are often refused for failing to meet the Labour Marker Testing requirements.

 If you’re not able to satisfy Labour Market Testing Requirements, your nomination application will most likely be refused and you will forfeit the Skilling Australians Fund (SAF) Charge paid at the time the 482 TSS Nomination Application was lodged.
 For example, where you sponsor a 482 TSS visa applicant for a four-year visa, the Skilling Australians Fund Charge ranges from $4,800.00 up to $7,200.00, so failing to meet Labour Market Testing requirements is a particularly costly mistake.

-To avoid refusal of your 482 TSS nomination application and resulting loss of the Skilling Australian Fund Charge, carefully consider the applicable Labour Market Testing requirements specified by the Minister for Home Affairs and ensure strict compliance in respect of the following:
+To avoid refusal of your 482 TSS nomination application and the resulting loss of the Skilling Australian Fund Charge, carefully consider the applicable Labour Market Testing requirements specified by the Minister for Home Affairs and ensure strict compliance in respect of the following:

 - Labour Market Testing was completed within the required period.

 - Labour Market Testing was completed in the required manner.

 - The Nomination Application is submitted together with evidence of completing the Labour Market Testing for the period and in the manner required.